Skip to main content

 At Mt.
 SAC, the volunteers are accounting students who have completed the three-course Tax Preparation certificate.

-According to Accounting Professor and VITA co-chair Steven Valdes, the program offers valuable benefits and work experience to these students, helping them earn practical financial skills and tax knowledge, prepare for IRS Certification exams, and build leadership in the field of tax preparation.
+According to Accounting Professor and VITA co-chair Steven Valdes, the program offers valuable benefits and work experience to students like Biller, helping them earn practical financial skills and tax knowledge, prepare for IRS Certification exams, and build leadership in the field of tax preparation.

 The volunteers will help prepare a range of returns and tax components, including Form 1040 series returns, standard and itemized deductions, Earned Income Tax Credit claims, and virtual currency transaction reporting.